VincentK1991/metropolis/README.md

 ## Features & Capabilities

-1. talk to Claude agent (using claude code as backend)
+1. talk to Claude agent (using claude code as backend) connected via websocket
 2. tool use & code execution
 3. persistent sessions
 4. skill storage and skill useage in workflow AI